Comparing Popper and Kuhn is not that easy because especially Karl Popper was a master

 The word 'religo' in Latin means 'to bind', that meaning speaks for itself.
 Religion is binding people to a cultural truth.

 The 'falsification' method of Popper is a religious method limited to use WITHIN a cultural truth, and never can demask that cultural truth.

 My personal opinion is that 'religion' (also the 'science'-religion

-) tends to 'absolutism', and escape from a cultural prison
+) tends to 'sect behavior', while escape from a such a cultural prison

 Said in another way: "God hates religion (cultural truth

 In the Western World all of reality on earth is treated as slight variant of the own western cultural reality (Aristotelian Paradigm).